 In terms of whether or not rayon cools your sweats and manages moisture, it is a breathable fabric and will wick sweat away from you.
 It has medium heat managing ability, however, and is not as effective as some other fabrics.

 Finally, rayon and viscose tend to be more delicate than other choices (see below).
 Most rayon and viscose sleepwear won’t last very long and are not easily repairable.
 From a cost perspective, however, they tend to be reasonably priced, making them a good choice for those on a budget.
+Choose as light a fabric as possible for maximum comfort.

-The best fabrics for people with night sweats
+The best fabrics for night sweats

 Linen